Samahussien7/Waiter_Robot/README.md

 [Phase2.pdf](https://github.com/Samahussien7/Waiter_Robot/files/12195019/Phase2.pdf)
 ⮚ Stage#1:

-● Describe any information & assumptions needed to apply A* on your case study, for example describe on what logical basis you assumed or calculated the heuristic function(s).
+● Described any information & assumptions needed to apply A* on your case study, for example describe on what logical basis you assumed or calculated the heuristic function(s).

-● Apply A* search algorithm on the state diagram and / or state tree with initial state and goal state with respect to your case study (on paper or electronic document).
+● Applied A* search algorithm on the state diagram with initial state and goal state.

-● Note if your case study has multiple objectives choose one of them that you can achieve by apply search.

 ⮚ Stage#2 (Implementation):

-● Implementation should be on Python .
+● Implementation on Python .

-● Implement A* search with dynamic input parameters for both initial state and goal state.
+● Implemented A* search with dynamic input parameters for both initial state and goal state.

 ● Print the trajectory path of nodes (Solution / plan), after the execution of the algorithm.

-● According to result you get from your code, illustrate from your own point of view if A* was useful or not to solve your problem.

-● Adding GUI (Interactive animations, game interface…etc.)
+● Adding GUI